-H&R Block offers basic tax prep starting at $49.99 (plus GST) until March 31, 2021.
-“Whether you upload your documents securely from home, drop them off at one of our offices or file online using our do-it-yourself software, we’re so confident that we’ll get it right, we offer a 100% Accuracy Guarantee and a Maximum Refund Guarantee, so you get back everything you’re owed,” says Kristi Rose, manager of business development for H&R Block.
+H&R Block offers basic tax prep starting at $49.99 (plus GST) until March 31, 2022.
+“Whether you upload your documents securely from home, drop them off at one of our offices or file online using do-it-yourself software, we’re so confident that we’ll get it right, we offer a 100% Accuracy Guarantee and a Maximum Refund Guarantee*, so you get back everything you’re owed,” says Kristi Rose, manager of business development at H&R Block.

 HOW TO SAVE